mooselab/suppmaterial-LogRepForAnomalyDetection/README.md

 # Log Representation - Supplimental Materials
-The repository contains the detailed results and replication package for the paper "On the Effectiveness of Log Representation for Automated Log Analysis".
+The repository contains the detailed results and replication package for the paper "On the Effectiveness of Log Representation for Log-based Anomaly Detection".

 ## Introduction